-Table 2d to Subpart ZZZZ of Part 63 - Requirements for Existing Stationary Rice Located at Area Sources of HAP Emissions As stated in §§63.6603 and 63.6640, you must comply with the following requirements for existing stationary RICE located at area sources of HAP emissions: For each You must meet the following requirement, except during periods of startup During periods of startup you must 5.
-Emergency stationary SI RICE 2 a.
-Change oil and filter every 500 hours of operation or annually, whichever comes first 1 ; b.
-Inspect spark plugs every 1,000 hours of operation or annually, whichever comes first, and replace as necessary; and c.
-Inspect all hoses and belts every 500 hours of operation or annually, whichever comes first, Minimize the engine's time spent at idle and minimize the engine's startup time at startup to a period needed for appropriate and safe loading of the engine, not to exceed 30 minutes, after which time the non-startup emission and replace as necessary.
+Sources Sources of HAP Emissions As stated in §63.6603 and §63.6640, you must comply with the following requirements for existing stationary RICE located at area sources of HAP emissions: For Each You must meet the following emission limitation, except during periods of startup 5.
+Emergency stationary SI RICE; black start stationary SI RICE 2 a.
+Change oil and filter every 500 hours of operation or within 1 year + 30 days of the previous change, whichever comes first; 1 b.
+Inspect spark plugs every 1,000 hours of operation or within 1 year + 30 days of the previous inspection, whichever comes first, and replace as necessary; and